btuhany/GameEngine/README.md

 ## Plans
 I plan to continue improving this project from time to time.
 Instead of focusing on simple games, I aim to add/implement new core systems, architectural designs and mechanics used in current game engines and that can be built using OpenGL to this engine and experiment with the ideas.
-In summary, I am aiming to use this game engine as a testing ground where I can apply previously discovered techniques and solutions to cleverly solved problems.

 #### Refactoring/Missing Tasks
 There are many parts of the project that need refactoring.
 More detailed version is in the Notes.md file in docs folder.